 What happens if my petition is not accepted into the lottery?

-Beginning in late May, petition packets for applications that have not been selected from the H-1B lottery will be returned.
-If your application is not selected, your filing fees will also be returned to you by USCIS.
+Beginning in late May, petitions that have not been selected from the H-1B lottery will be returned.
+If your petition is not selected, your filing fees will also be returned to you by USCIS.
 At this point, it may be time to discuss your other visa options with your Envoy Customer Support Manager.
 One option may be to wait for next year’s H-1B cap lottery to try again.

 Requests for evidence